gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Here are the new features introduced in this Gradle release.

-### Installation via Gradle Wrapper is now multi process safe

-In previous versions of Gradle it was possible for a Gradle distribution installed implicitly via the [Gradle Wrapper](userguide/gradle_wrapper.html) to be corrupted, or to fail to install, if more than one process was trying to do this at the same time.
-This was more likely to occur on a continuous build server than a developer workstation.
-This no longer occurs as the installation performed by the wrapper is now multi process safe.

-**Important:** leveraging the new multi process safe wrapper requires updating the `gradle-wrapper.jar` that is checked in to your project.
-This requires an extra step to the usual wrapper upgrade process.

-First, update your wrapper as per usual by updating the `gradleVersion` property of the wrapper task in the build…

-    task wrapper(type: Wrapper) {
-        gradleVersion = "1.6"
-    }

-Then run `./gradlew wrapper` to update the wrapper definition.
-This will configure the wrapper to use and download Gradle 1.6 for future builds, but it has not updated the `gradle-wrapper.jar` that is checked in to your project.
-To do this, simply run `./gradlew wrapper` again.
-This is necessary as the wrapper jar is sourced from the Gradle environment that is running the build.

-If you are seeding a new project using an installation of Gradle 1.6 or higher, you do not need to run the wrapper task twice.
-It is only necessary when upgrading the wrapper from an older version.

 ### Force a task to run after another task, without adding a dependency (i)

 In the past, the only way to ensure that Gradle ran one task after another was to add a dependency between those tasks.
 So if `Task A` must always run before `Task B`, you would